asra3009/MS-Engage-22_Face-Recognition-Project/README.md

 2.Bowser-based application--> A web app accessible across a range of devices for users 3.Time efficient--> Records attendance within seconds and provides automated reports 4.User-centric--> Responsive and user-friendly, provides pactical solutions

+#  REQUIREMENTS.TXT file contains all configurational and version settings